 Thursday, Day 5 - Fort Augustus to Dochgarroch

-This morning we enjoy a picturesque cruise across world-famous Loch Ness, with perhaps a chance of spotting “Nessie”, where en route we visit Urquhart Castle, mooring right below its spectacular ruins, before continuing our cruise to moor at the hamlet of Dochgarroch.
-After lunch we visit Cawdor Castle (the Cawdor Castle excursion is between 30th April and 7th October 2018 only.
-An alternative excursion to Fort George will replace it either side of these dates), forever immortalised in Shakespeare’s “Scottish Play”, Macbeth.
-The picturesque gardens have been listed as being amongst the top 100 in the UK.
+This morning we enjoy a picturesque cruise across world-famous Loch Ness, with perhaps a chance of spotting “Nessie”, where en-route we pass Urquhart Castle, navigating closely beneath its spectacular 13th century ruins, before continuing our cruise to moor at the hamlet of Dochgarroch.
+After lunch we visit Cawdor Castle*, forever immortalised in Shakespeare’s “Scottish Play”, Macbeth.
+The picturesque gardens have been listed amongst the top 100 in the UK.
 The castle contains a superb collection of tapestries, pictures and furnishings and is still in use as a home for the Dowager Countess of Cawdor who resides there for several months of the year.
-Then we visit Culloden Moor, scene of the last major battle on British soil in 1746 and end our tour at the Clava Cairns, a pre-historic clan chieftain burial site dating back to 2000 B.C.
 Dinner on board.

 Friday, Day 6 - Dochgarroch to Muirtown